reemo3dp/mellowfly-geminipi-armbian/README.md

 | `current` | `jammy` | Everything works, M2WE WiFi fails to initialize but can be reinitialized later  |
 | `edge` | `jammy` | Everything works, M2WE WiFi fails to initialize but can be reinitialized later |

-# M2WE

-Use `nand-sata-install` to copy the system to the eMMC.
-Don't reboot, but follow https://linux-sunxi.org/Bootable_eMMC#Installation_from_Linux to make the boot partitions bootable (eMMC should be `mmcblk2`). `u-boot-sunxi-with-spl.bin` should be in `/usr/lib/linux-u-boot-current-mellowflygeminipi/u-boot-sunxi-with-spl.bin`.

-Power off, remove sdcard, boot again.
-Mainline kernel comes with a kernel for the wifi chipset (`rtw88_8821cs`) that can fail to initialize on boot. if that happens, blacklist the module and modprobe it later during boot. `options rtw88_core disable_lps_deep=y` might also help.

 ## References